Book Appointment Now

 Why Is Tijuana the Most Popular Bariatric Destination?

-Tijuana is the world’s busiest bariatric hub.
+Tijuana is the most popular bariatric destination because it is the world’s busiest bariatric hub.
 It sits just south of San Diego, California.
-Patients can drive across the border.
-Clinics offer free shuttle service from the San Diego airport.
-The high volume of clinics keeps prices competitive.
+Patients can drive across the border or use free clinic shuttles from the San Diego airport.
+The high clinic volume keeps prices competitive.

 Read our comprehensive guide for American medical tourists in Mexico for more planning tips.